qxo/bitjoe/README.md

 bitjoe
 ======

-first point of contact for blockchain apps
+first point of contact for blockchain+ apps

+(uses development version of bitcoinj from https://github.com/bitcoinj/bitcoinj)